w3c/distributed-tracing-wg/EXPLAINER.md

 First, we need a way to *uniquely identify a logical operation* flowing through a system.

 We also *need a way for each participant to know* this unique identifier.
 This is so that each participant can associate what it is doing to handle its part of that operation.
 But how can each participant know this?
-One participant would have to first create this identifier, and then it must be somehow “propagated” to the others.
-This mechanism must be protocol specific: e.g., for HTTP, this must be through a HTTP header.
+One participant would have to first create this identifier, and then it needs to be propagated all other participants.
+The propagation mechanism will be protocol specific: e.g., for HTTP, an obvious choice is to use HTTP headers for propagation.

 We also then a *need a way for each participant to emit what it did*.
 We should be able to uniquely identify (within the scope of a single logical operation) the above unit of work done by each participant.